 Your roof is one of the most critical components of your home.
 When it comes to deciding between the cheaper and faster roof overlay option or the more durable and value producing tear-off method, we almost always recommend the tear-off method if your budget allows.
 It’s better to bite the bullet now to ensure structural integrity for decades to come.
 Chances are, you will have to eventually use the tear-off roofing method anyways since re-roofing has a shorter life expectancy and can only be done once.
 In the meantime, you face potential risks like leaking and caving in if you choose overlayment and the under layer has undetected damage.

 By replacing the entire roof with the help of an experienced contractor such as Bromwell Construction, you are investing in a long-term solution that will last for years to come, more effectively serving your family and protecting your home and everything within it.
+We are a Owens Corning Preferred Roofing Contractor, which gives all our customers assurance and trust in the long-term results our roofing work.

 “Pros and Cons of a New Roof Vs. Overlay.”
 Angie’s List, By Angie Hicks, September 2011.
 Accessed online at https://www.angieslist.com/articles/pros-and-cons-new-roof-vs-overlay.htm